brouzuf/django-docker/README.md

 .\bin\Scripts\activate

-Step 4: Copy the Dockerfile in your project directory.
+# Step 4: Copy the Dockerfile in your project directory.

-Step 5: Install django and psycopg2-binary library using pip:
+# Step 5: Install django and psycopg2-binary library using pip:

+pip3 install django

-pip3 install djangopip3 install psycopg2-binary
+pip3 install psycopg2-binary

 Freeze the requirements.txt file:

 pip3 freeze > requirements.txt

-Step 6: Copy the file docker-compose.yml and add following content.
+# Step 6: Copy the file docker-compose.yml and add following content.

-Step 7: Copy the apache2 configuration file, e.g. demo_site.conf, within your root directory.
+# Step 7: Copy the apache2 configuration file, e.g. demo_site.conf, within your root directory.

-Step 8: Deployment
+# Step 8: Deployment

 For this step you need to have both docker and docker compose installed on your server or local computer.